awsdocs/aws-freertos-docs/doc_source/userguide/console-tagging.md

 # Tagging Configurations<a name="console-tagging"></a>

-You can apply tags to Amazon FreeRTOS configurations when you create or edit a configuration in the console\.
+You can apply tags to FreeRTOS configurations when you create or edit a configuration in the console\.
 To apply tags to a configuration, navigate to the console\.
 Under **Tags**, enter the name and value for the tag\.

 You can use tags to manage access permissions to configurations with IAM policies\.
 For information, see [Using Tags with IAM Policies](console-tagging-iam.md)\.